zxkevinxz/ai-hero/examples/ai-engineer-roadmap/00.5-what-can-you-build-with-llms/article.md

 So any task that falls into one of these buckets is a good candidate for an LLM.

 But deterministic systems are not going away.
 They are infinitely easier to build, test, and maintain.
-And if you can build a system deterministically, you should.
+In a world where folks are throwing LLMs at every problem, being able to sniff out _when not to use them_ is a valuable skill.